208 Colonial Penn Center

 Abstract: Accountable care organizations are intended to improve the quality and lower the cost of health care through several mechanisms, such as disease management programs, care coordination, and aligning financial incentives for hospitals and physicians.
 Providers employed several of these mechanisms in forming the integrated delivery networks of the 1990s.
 The networks failed, however, because of heavy financial losses stemming from hospitals’ purchase of physician practices and their inability to align incentives, garner capitated contracts, and develop the infrastructure to manage risk.
 Although the current mechanisms underlying accountable care organizations continue to evolve, whether and how they will have an impact on quality and costs remains open to question.
 Care coordination and information technology are proving more complicated and expensive to implement than anticipated, providers may lack the ability to implement these mechanisms, and primary care providers are in short supply.
 As in the 1990s, success depends on targeting specific populations, such as people with multiple chronic conditions who need and may benefit from coordinated care.

 This course focuses on leadership and management issues in health care organizations while providing students with a practice setting to examine and develop their own management skills.
-Each team acts as a consultant to a local healthcare organization which has submitted a project proposal to the course.
+Each team acts as a consultant to a healthcare organization which has submitted a project proposal to the course.
 The teams define the issue and negotiate a contract with the client organization.
-By the end of the semester, teams present assessments and recommendations for action to their clients and share their experience with the class in a series of workshops and cross-team consultations.
+By the end of the semester, teams present assessments and recommendations for action to their clients and share their experience and key lessons learned in a final presentation to their classmates.

 The purpose of this course is to apply economics to an analysis of the health care industry, with special emphasis on the unique characteristics of the US healthcare markets, from pre-hospital to post-acute care.
 This course focuses on salient economic features of health care delivery, including: the role of nonprofit providers, the effects of regulation and antitrust activity on hospitals, the degree of input substitutability within hospitals, the nature of competition in home health care, public versus private provision of emergency medical services, the effect of specialty hospitals and ambulatory surgery centers, defining and improving medical performance in hospitals, specialization and investment in physical and human capital, shifting of services between inpatient and outpatient settings and its effect on health care costs and quality, and innovation in primary care from retail clinics to patient-centered medical homes and retainer-based medicine.

-HCMG 890-001: This course examines issues related to the Services Sector of thehealth care industry.
-For those interested in management, investing, or bankingto the health care industry, the services sector will likely be the largest and most dynamic sector within all of health care.
+HCMG 8900-001: This course examines issues related to the Services Sector of the health care industry.
+For those interested in management, investing, or banking in the health care industry, the services sector will likely be the largest and most dynamic sector within all of health care.
 We will study key management issues related to a number of different health care services businesses with a focus on common challenges related to reimbursement, regulatory, margin, growth, and competitive issues.
 We will look at a number of different businesses and subsectors that may have been unfamiliar to students prior to taking the course.
-We will make extensive use of outside speakers, many of whom will be true industry leaders within different sectors of the health care services industry.
+We will make extensive use of outside speakers, many of whom are true industry leaders within different sectors of the health care services industry.
 Speakers will address the current management issues they face in running their businesses as well as discuss the career decisions and leadership styles that enables them to reach the top of their profession.
-Students will be asked to develop a plan to both buyout and manage a specific health care services business of their choosing and will present their final plans to a panel of leading Health Care Private Equity investors who will evaluate their analysis.
-Prerequisites: HCMG 841.
+Students will be asked to develop a plan to both buy out and manage a specific health care services business of their choosing and will present their final plans to a panel of leading Health Care Private Equity investors who will evaluate their analysis.
+Prerequisites: HCMG 8410.
 Health Care Management MBA majors only

 Arranged with members of the Faculty of the Health Care Systems Department.
 For further information contact the Department office, Room 204, Colonial Penn Center, 3641 Locust Walk, 898-6861.